CCurl/r4/README.md

 r4 is a stack-based, RPN, virtual CPU/VM that supports many registers, functions, locals, floating point, and any amount of RAM.

+The number of registers, functions, and memory are configurable and can be scaled as necessary to fit into a system of any size.

+For example, one might configure things like this:
+- On a Leonardo, 1-char register length,    32 functions,  1K of USER RAM, no  VARS RAM.
+- On an ESP8266, 2-char register length,   512 functions, 12K of USER RAM, 12K VARS RAM.
+- On a RPI Pico, 3-char register length, 32768 functions, 64K of USER RAM, 64K VARS RAM.
+- On a PC,       4-char register length, 65536 functions,  4M of USER RAM,  8M VARS RAM.

+### Registers
+- A register (a built-in variable) is identified by a number of UPPERCASE characters.
+- The number of registers is specified by identifying the length of a register name.
+- REG_LEN 1: 26, 2: 576 (26*26), 3: 17576 (26*26*26), 4: 456976 (26*26*26*26)
-A register (a built-in variable) is identified by any number of consecutive UPPERCASE characters.
-They can be retrieved, set, incremented, or decremented in a single operation (r,s,i,d).
+- A register can be retrieved, set, incremented, or decremented in a single operation (r,s,i,d).

+### Functions
-A function is also identified by any number of consecutive UPPERCASE characters.
+A function is identified by any number of UPPERCASE characters.

-r4 hashes register and function names and uses the hashed value as the index into the array of values or addresses.
+r4 hashes function names and uses the hashed value as the index into the array of values or addresses.

 This is very fast, but poses some limitations:
 - The number of registers and functions need to be powers of 2.
 - r4 does NOT detect hash collisions as it does not keep key values.
-- - My tests have indicated that for a large enough nmber of buckets, collisions are not common.
+  - My tests have indicated that for a large enough nmber of buckets, collisions are not common.
+  - As a notice that a collision may have occurred r3 prints "-redef-" when a function is re-defined.

 Here is the hashing function:
 ```
-int getRFnum(int max) {
+int getFnum(int max) {
     UCELL hash = 5381;
     while (BTWI(*pc, 'A', 'Z')) {
         hash = ((hash << 5) + hash) + *(pc++);